cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

 #### Threshold decision policy

-A threshold decision policy defines a threshold of yes votes (based on a tally of voter weights) that must be achieved in order for a proposal to pass.
-For this decision policy, abstain and veto are simply treated as no's.
+A threshold decision policy defines a minimum support votes (_yes_), based on a tally of voter weights, for a proposal to pass.
+For this decision policy, abstain and veto are treated as no support (_no_).

 ```proto
 message ThresholdDecisionPolicy {